 2015 to Present: Counsel to Event Planners and Organizers.

-2015 to Present: Member of Board of Directors of the Sonoma Music Festival, a multi-day rock and roll festival in Sonoma, California
+2015 to 2017: Member of Board of Directors of the Sonoma Music Festival, a multi-day rock and roll festival in Sonoma, California

-2015 to Present: Member of the Advisory Board of Weill Hall at the Green Music Center
+2015 to 2016: Member of the Advisory Board of Weill Hall at the Green Music Center

-2015 to Present: Member of the Board of Directors of Sonoma Valley Vintners and Growers Alliance and Chair of Special Committee on regulatory issues such as music events at wineries.
+2015 to 2017: Member of the Board of Directors of Sonoma Valley Vintners and Growers Alliance and Chair of Special Committee on regulatory issues such as music events at wineries.

-2015: Author of legislation creating exemption to Tied-House rules for Weill Hall at the Green Music Center and Schroeder Hall and for BottleRock Festival in Napa.
+2015 to Present: Author of legislation creating exemption from Tied-House rules for Weill Hall at the Green Music Center and Schroeder Hall and for BottleRock Festival in Napa.
 Both bills passed and signed by Governor.